 Sarah and her husband quietly tucked away a portion of their paychecks automatically each month from their checking to savings account.
 Just a few years later, Sarah realized she had enough savings to live comfortably for more than a year.

 This is the kind of cushion that everyone needs, and the best place to save that money is in an online savings account.
-CIT Bank offers a competitive, free, high-yield savings account.
+CIT Bank offers a competitive high-yield savings account which has a competitive interest rate.

 Sometimes, playing the stock market and putting your money in individual stocks can be fun.
 But in the end, it’s not a consistent way to build a foundation for your retirement.